bennisverrir/Golfing-Union-of-Ireland/README.md

 Data (source) - External source of information.

-This program is a database that keeps basic information about famous computer scientists.
-In the program the user has the options of listing all the computer scientists in different kind of sorts.
-The user can add new famous computer scientists and delete existing scientists.
-The user can search in the list of famous computer scientists and can also clear the screen of the program.
+This program is a database that keeps basic information about famous computer scientists, computers and their relations.
+In the program the user has the options of listing any of the 3 lists (Scientists/Computers/Relations) with various different sorting.
+The user can add, and edit scientists, computers and relations and search for a specific entry in the database.
 If the user wants to know the answer to life, the universe and everything, type 42 in the commands menu.

 Availible commands:

 Menu (from start):

-list   - This will list all the computer scientists (goes into sorting options)
+[1] - To list all the computer scientists, computers or relations

-add    - This will add a computer scientists (goes into input mode, will validate if name is already input)
+[2] - To add a computer scientist, computer or a relation

-find   - This will find a computer scientists from the list (goes into find options)
+[3] - To find a computer scientist, computer or relation

-delete - This will delete a computer scientists from the list (goes into delete options)
+[4] - This will edit a computer scientist, computer or relation

-clear  - this will clear the screen
+[5] - this will clear the screen

-quit   - This will quit the program
+[6] - This will quit the program

-the answer to life - (hidden) (displays the meaning of life)

-(if the user inputs "list" from menu)
+(if the user inputs "1" from main menu)

 list:

-(sorting options)
+Enter one of the following commands:

+[1] - to list scientists  //Offers you various ways to sort the computer scientists listed

+[2] - to list computers //Offers you various ways to sort the list of the computers listed

+[3] - to list relations //Offers you various ways to sort the list of relations listed

+(if the user inputs "1" from the list menu)

+List => Scientists

-a - Alphabetical order
+[1] - Alphabetical order //Lists the computer scientists in alphabetical order

-n - No particular sorting

-g - Gender order
+[2] - Gender order //Lists the computer scientists in order of gender

-b - Year of birth order
+[3] - Year of birth order //Lists the computer scientists in order of Year of birth

-l - Still alive order(those who are still alive appear first)
+[4] - Still alive order(those who are still alive appear first) //Lists the computer scientists based on if they're still alive or not

+[5] - No particular sorting //Lists the computer scientists by the order they were input in.

 (if the user inputs "add" from the menu)